brillout/wildcard-api/docs/intro.template.md

 that aims to fulfill a maximum number of data requirements, enabling third parties to build applications on top of your data.

-With Wildcard (and in general with a custom API) you create an API that fulfills the data requirements of your clients and your clients only.
+With Wildcard (and in general any custom API) you create an API that fulfills the data requirements of your clients and your clients only.

 If your goal is to grow a large ecosystem of third-party applications,